PORTSDOWN SECONDARY MODERN SCHOOL, PORTSMOUTH

 The main building of brick ran from Sevenoaks Road east towards Cosham, Senior boys at Sevenoaks Road end, followed by Junior boys, then the girls buildings.
 The four small squares were the pre fabrecated buildings including Mr Gatt's classroom, and the wood and metal workshops of Mr Jones, Dixon and Harrison.

-A photograph from 1937, three of the names are John Horn, Maurie Kean and Alan Mack but the rest are unknown
+A photograph from 1937, three of the names are Charlie Horn on the extreme right of the front row,

 Tony Fletcher was presented with this Gideons bible in 1957 when he